 The Department of State advises U.S. citizens to reconsider travel abroad due to the global impact of COVID-19.
 For the most up-to-date information from the Centers for Disease Control and Prevention (CDC), please visit coronavirus.gov.

-- More than 5,000 cases of COVID-19 and 59 fatalities have been confirmed by authorities in Djibouti to date.
+- As of late August, more than 5,000 cases of COVID-19 and 60 fatalities have been confirmed by authorities in Djibouti.

 - Passenger service on the Djibouti-Addis Ababa railroad remains suspended.

-We encourage U.S. citizens in need of passport services or assistance to contact the Embassy’s American Citizen Services Unit at DjiboutiACS@state.gov.
+- ACS Services: We encourage U.S. citizens in need of passport services or assistance to contact the Embassy’s American Citizen Services Unit at DjiboutiACS@state.gov.
 Appointments are currently scheduled via e-mail.
 However, appointments starting in November may be scheduled online by visiting https://evisaforms.state.gov/acs/default.asp?postcode=DJI&appcode=1.